voidsy-gmbh/pyThermoNDT/README.md

 ```

 ## From here?
-pyThermoNDT is yours to use!
+PyThermoNDT is yours to use!
 You can start by exploring the [examples](examples/) directory for more detailed usage scenarios.
 The package is designed to be flexible and extensible, so feel free to modify and adapt it to your specific needs.

 ## Installation